namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 <a name="6/4/2020"></a>
 # 6/4/2020 - Discussion:Rust and Rocket
 I was initially introduced to Rust when Mozilla began using it for their firefox rendering engine.
-The concepts of being safe with memory and fixing issues during compilation appealled to me.
+The concepts of being safe with memory and fixing issues during compilation appealed to me.
 When discord released their Rust api, a friend of mine and I implemented a small chat bot.
 I learned the basics of rust through this project.
 I found it to be verbose, but I did like some of their implementation decisions.
 Their memory management model is very similar